carbon-language/carbon-lang/docs/design/generics/goals.md

 ### Interop and evolution

-[Evolution is a high priority for Carbon](../../project/goals.md#software-and-language-evolution), and so will need mechanisms to support evolution when using generics, such as allowing new additions to an interface to have default implementations and/or be marked "upcoming" to allow for a period of transition.
+[Evolution is a high priority for Carbon](../../project/goals.md#software-and-language-evolution), and so will need mechanisms to support evolution when using generics.
+New additions to an interface might:

+-   need default implementations
+-   be marked "upcoming" to allow for a period of transition
+-   replace other APIs that need to be marked "deprecated"

 Evolution in particular means that the set of names in an interface can change, and so two interfaces that don't start with name conflicts can develop them.

 To handle name conflicts, interfaces should be separate, isolated namespaces.
 We should provide mechanisms to allow one type to implement two interfaces that